Jewelry Box

 Jazz thrives and grows when it is passed unselfishly from generation to generation.
 Come to the Idyllwild Summer Jazz Intensive and learn from a generation of greats.
-This two-week session is built around the return of Jazz In The Pines, giving students an exciting opportunity to learn from and see performances from Jazz greats in an intimate festival environment, a truly unique experience not offered at other camps.
+This two-week session is built around giving students an exciting opportunity to learn from and see performances from Jazz greats in an intimate festival environment, a truly unique experience not offered at other camps.

 Two week session